 We’re different to most other trekking companies, in that our porters are often female (to empower and provide employment), and we set the limit at 15kg for our female porters.
 Our recommneded load for male porters is 20kg unless they choose to carry more, we don’t encourage this but some of our porters are used to carrying heavier loads; we don’t allow any team members to carry more than 30kg’s.
 10kg is plenty for your trek and you would also be carrying your personal daypack, which generally weighs 5kg.

 You will have reliable Internet access in most places.
-Many lodges on the Everest Base Camp Trek have Internet access, but you must purchase usage.
+Many lodges on our trekking routes have Internet access, but you must purchase usage.
 On other treks it varies, but overall, coverage in Nepal is reasonable but slow.
 Our team has access to satellite phones during treks, to call for support in the event of an emergency.

 Yes, please famialise yourself with our detailed terms and conditions and our cancellation policy.
 Do not hesitate to contact us with any questions you may have.
 We’re always happy to help!